 - Adopt the attached resolution (Exhibit A) recommending that the Board of Supervisors: - a.
-Determine that the proposal is exempt from further environmental review under the California Environmental Quality Act, and direct staff to file the Notice of Exemption (Exhibit E) with the Clerk of the Board; and - b.
-Approve Application 181605, based on the attached zoning plan amendment ordinance (Exhibit B), development permit findings (Exhibit C) and conditions of approval (Exhibit D).
+Determine that the proposal is exempt from further environmental review under the California Environmental Quality Act, and direct staff to file the Notice of Exemption (Exhibit F) with the Clerk of the Board; and - b.
+Approve Application 181611, based on the attached zoning plan amendment ordinance (Exhibit B), development permit findings (Exhibit C), exception findings (Exhibit D) and conditions of approval (Exhibit E).